apache/spark/docs/web-ui.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-We can see that detailed information of each stage.
+We can see that details information of each stage.
 The first block 'WholeStageCodegen'
 compile multiple operator ('LocalTableScan' and 'HashAggregate') together into a single Java function to improve performance, and metrics like number of rows and spill size are listed in the block.
 The second block 'Exchange' shows the metrics on the shuffle exchange, including